 - 1. The Permittee shall conduct an in-depth engineering inspection/evaluation of the wastewater treatment facility and shall submit a written report of the results to the Secretary.
 The evaluation can be combined with or part of an Asset Management Plan provided the Plan includes an inspection of the treatment facility and collection system.
-The engineering inspection and report shall be conducted and prepared in accordance with the following conditions: - a.
-A professional engineer with experience in the design of municipal wastewater treatment facilities shall be hired to perform an in-depth inspection of the wastewater treatment facility, pump stations, collection system, and manholes.
+The engineering inspection and report shall be conducted and prepared in accordance with the following conditions: - a) A professional engineer with experience in the design of municipal wastewater treatment facilities shall be hired to perform an in-depth inspection of the wastewater treatment facility, pump stations, collection system, and manholes.
 At the treatment facility, all components which are critical to the treatment process or which could adversely affect effluent quality in the event of their failure shall be evaluated.
-In the pump stations, all components critical to the proper conveyance of sewage, the prevention of sewage bypass, and the supporting appurtenances shall be evaluated. - b.
-The inspection is to be comprised of visual observation of equipment operability and condition as well as a review of maintenance records to determine recurring equipment problems and to estimate future life.
-Calibration checks shall be performed on all flow meters. - c.
-The resulting written inspection report shall document the components inspected, their condition, and include recommendations for all currently needed repairs and replacements and the need for on-site spare parts.
+In the pump stations, all components critical to the proper conveyance of sewage, the prevention of sewage bypass, and the supporting appurtenances shall be evaluated. - b) The inspection is to be comprised of visual observation of equipment operability and condition as well as a review of maintenance records to determine recurring equipment problems and to estimate future life.
+Calibration checks shall be performed on all flow meters.

+- c) The resulting written inspection report shall document the components inspected, their condition, and include recommendations for all currently needed repairs and replacements and the need for on-site spare parts.
 The projected date of replacement or major rehabilitation of each component and the anticipated cost shall be estimated.
-The Permittee shall determine how the future anticipated costs will be met and advise the Secretary in a letter transmitted with the written inspection report.

-- d.
-Should the Secretary determine that certain critical components are in need of repair or replacement due to the results of the inspection report, this permit may be reopened and amended to include an implementation schedule for repair or replacement of those components. - 2.
+The Permittee shall determine how the future anticipated costs will be met and advise the Secretary in a letter transmitted with the written inspection report. - d) Should the Secretary determine that certain critical components are in need of repair or replacement due to the results of the inspection report, this permit may be reopened and amended to include an implementation schedule for repair or replacement of those components. - 2.
 The Permittee shall report according to the following table:

-Due Date Event Description 12/31/2024 The Permittee shall submit an engineering evaluation prepared by a professional engineer.
+Due Date Event Description 12/31/2022 The Permittee shall submit an engineering evaluation for the lower village pump station.
+The Permittee shall submit an engineering evaluation prepared by a professional engineer for the wastewater treatment facility and collection system not evaluated previously.